jfodera/Fodera-Home/README.md

 Working URL: http://foderjrpi.eastus.cloudapp.azure.com/iit/

+Lab 5 notes:
+Summary: This lab was probably my favorite as I really enjoyed bridging the gap from html to javascript.
+It definitley helped that I had a bit of background in javascript and it was just cool to finally apply some things that I knew prior to this class.
+The event Attributes were very interesting to me and when reading through some documentation, I was able to think of a lot of use cases for them.
+I'm excited to hopefully further implement javascript into our group project.

+Plan:

+if form is submitted sucessfully, alert user

+: on first load of the page, focus the first form element.
+(No points will be deducted for not doing this.) this means make the cursor be in the first element box on the first load of the page.

+Questions:

+How do we actually acsess responses once we hit submit?

+Is there a way to do exitArea function without using .value

+What is the point of #output?

+to do:

+Things I learned:

+textarea and input elements are two different Things value in text area defines what is pre-loaded in box

+onsubmit attribute in a form

+reasoning only clears once for onlick is because inner html is not changed when user adds comments

+onblur is called when element goes out of focus

+displaying value takes precedence over inner html

+Always associate form labes with form input fields

+future notes:

+cite atom image

 Lab 4 notes:
 Summary: Was interesting to see the slight differences in syntax between Atom and RSS.
 Was also nice to get a deeper understanding of what a
 XML microformat really is.
 Cool curating my own feed and excited to hopefully play with RSS and Atom more in the future.
 Also just had a fun